-The Department of General Surgery is actively engaged in performing high quality basic research that applies scientific method to provide a greater understanding and insight of the physiology and pathophysiology of a range of human disease states.
+The Department of General Surgery is actively engaged in performing high quality bench, translational and clinical research to apply scientific method in order to provide greater understanding and insight of the physiology and pathophysiology of a range of human disease states.
 These goals are achieved through physicians and scientists working in close collaboration.
-In addition to the Department’s research endeavors in fields as diverse as cancer biology, cancer immunology, trauma and sepsis and acute renal failure, the Department is actively engaged in the teaching and training of physicians and scientists throughout the different stages of their career development.
+In addition to the Department’s research endeavors, the staff and faculty are actively engaged in the teaching and training of physicians and scientists throughout the different stages of their career development.

 Mission Statement: To identify clinically relevant disease problems that can be investigated in the laboratory using appropriate translational models of the disease state.